 Having an inventory of variants available, Small is then able to test historical witnesses who reported variants in order to see if some of their claims were represented within his inventory.
 And there were some, despite the smallness of the excerpt on which he conducted his study, which bodes well to being able to use historical resources to trace transmission of the Quran.
 It turns out that in early and medieval Islamic literature there is mention of quite a range of variation in the Quran’s transmission, though some of these reports are questionable for reasons that Small doesn’t explain (he relies on another resource to establish that fact).

 From what I saw in the manuscript analyses, there wasn’t much to mark this book as “controversial,” as the back cover excerpt promotes this book to be.
-Indeed, I was led to this book by an ex-Muslim on Reddit who promoted this book to me as one of a few that opened his eyes to the fallibility of the Quran (I passed over the other two he recommended as polemics).
+Indeed, I was led to this book by an ex-Muslim on Reddit who promoted it to me as one of a few that opened his eyes to the fallibility of the Quran (I passed over the other two he recommended as polemics).
 But this book confirms that the Quran must have had a definitive form established at an early date, even if that form was written in defective text and thus didn’t solidify explicitly one standard of recitation.
 One of the key things Islamic tradition builds upon is that the Quran was collected into an authorized standard and preserved at an early date, which this book confirms.
 To lean on this book to make big sweeping claims of mishandling or errancy in the Quran’s preservation is rather a case of making mountains of molehills.